KARANMAJILA/ZAp/README.md

 # ZapPay

-This project is a full-stack digital payments application inspired by PayTM and based on the ZapPay open-source project.
+This project is a full-stack digital payments application.
 It features:

 - **Frontend:** Vite + React
 - **Backend:** Node.js + Express + MongoDB